 Some of the major end uses for methane from coal are:

 Supplement to natural gas pipelines

 Industry uses methane from coal in southwestern Pennsylvania as a commercial energy source.
-The depth of producing units typically ranges from approximately 300 to 1800 feet, and the source may include coal beds that are too thin or deep to be economically mined.
+The producing units typically are from 300 to 1800 feet below the surface, and they may include coal beds that are too thin or deep to be economically mined.

 Beneficial side effects of using this energy source include improved mine safety and a substantial reduction in methane emissions to the atmosphere.

-Despite the hurdle of ownership based on severed mineral rights, interest in developing this unconventional natural gas resource continues in Pennsylvania because of:
+Interest in developing this unconventional natural gas resource exists in Pennsylvania because of:

 Better understanding of coal as a natural gas reservoir